 When you are making plant-based products, it isn’t quite as straightforward as replacing the proteins with ones derived from plants.
 Plant-based proteins often have an unpleasant taste, and their solubility can vary depending on the source.
 Fermentation offers a solution, allowing you to change the characteristics of proteins ingredients.
 There is a huge range of microorganisms that can be used for such purposes.
 But not all microorganisms are suited for this.
 So, the first step is to find the right one for your needs by screening for the specific characteristics that your product needs.

-Another application of fermentation that I use as Product Manager for Protein Technology at NIZO, is to remove the unpleasant taste of proteins derived from plant-based sources such as pea proteins.
+Another application of fermentation that is used at NIZO, is to remove the unpleasant taste of proteins derived from plant-based sources such as pea proteins.
 Pea proteins often have a beany taste due to amongst others hexanal.
 Certain microorganisms can break down hexanal, and therefore reduce or even remove the beany taste.
 The same process can be used to reduce other off-flavours.

 Besides removing unwanted flavours, fermentation can also be used to create the flavours you do want.
 Imagine, for example, recreating the taste of dairy products in plant-based alternatives.